jobiols/odoo-etl/etl/README.rst

 database.

 Since the target database have been used for the testing, it’s recommended to drop the database and recreate it.
-Make sure the modules are also installed again.
+Make sure to install the modules with the **INSTALL MODULES** button.
 If the target database name is changed, don’t forget to change the Target Database at the ETL manager.

 Perform Migration
 ~~~~~~~~~~~~~~~~~